manavgakhar/snapsummarize/README.md

 `pip install -r requirements.txt`

-3. Set up Ollama and ensure the gemma-1b model is installed.
+3. Set up Ollama and ensure the gemma-1b model is pulled.

 4. Run the application: